underscore42/simple_server_chatgpt_gen/readme.txt

 Interesting.

 Probably need to test it more.
+Doesn't feel efficient for deltas and patches.
+Does it do as it claims.

 Of course... generated code... license issues?